 - Leverage your Transportation Management System (TMS).
 Let your TMS do the heavy-lifting.
 Client’s utilizing our free Connect TMS merely select “overlength” when shipping something 96” or longer and the TMS applies the appropriate surcharge based on each carrier’s tariff when returning rates.
 So with one click your shipping team has an apples-to-apples comparison of shipping cost that includes potentially different (or even non-existent) overlength surcharges.

 - Leverage your 3PL.
 Negotiating rates with LTL carriers is complex, includes hundreds of trade-offs, and results in multipage tariffs with lots of small print that can trip you up later.
-Logistics providers like DLS Worldwide act as your professional team to negotiate rates that represent a “best fit” for your freight profile.
+Logistics providers like TForce Worldwide act as your professional team to negotiate rates that represent a “best fit” for your freight profile.

 - Cover your costs.
 Now that you understand how overlength surcharges work and where they apply, make sure that your pricing also charges a premium to cover the cost instead of socializing it across all shipments.

 Are you ready to outsource some of your supply chain management tasks?
 Customodal handles everything from shipping services to supply chain consulting.
-Our partnership with DLS Worldwide combines our knowledge and experience with the tools and resources of a Fortune 500 company.
+Our partnership with TForce Worldwide combines our knowledge and experience with the tools and resources of a Fortune 500 company.
 Go to our website or call us at 800-445-6577 to connect and learn more.